The Ultimate Guide to Connecting Encompass with Microsoft Dynamics for Seamless Workflow

 Rushing into integration without preparation causes most project failures.
 Confirm these items before writing any code or configuring middleware.

-- API credentials: Generate an Encompass Developer Connect API key and configure OAuth 2.0 authentication.
-Set up a Dynamics application registration in Azure AD for API access.
+• API credentials: Generate an Encompass Developer Connect API key and configure OAuth 2.0 authentication.
+Set up a Dynamics application registration in Microsoft Entra ID for API access.

-- Middleware selection: Choose your integration method.
-Azure Logic Apps works natively with Dynamics.
-KingswaySoft provides pre-built Encompass connectors.
-Custom Azure Functions handle complex transformation logic.
+• Middleware selection: Choose your integration approach.
+A managed integration spine like MortgageExchange removes the build-vs-buy question entirely.
+Otherwise, Azure Logic Apps works natively with Dynamics, KingswaySoft provides pre-built Encompass connectors, and custom Azure Functions handle complex transformation logic.

 Integration Architecture and Data Flow